openradx/adit/README.md

 -   BatchQuery with custom DICOM keywords
 -   Allow provide a regex of StudyDescription in CSV batch file
 -   Allow to specify many modalities per row in CSV file
--   Think about splitting BatchID in QueryID and TransferID, see BatchTask and batch_id
 -   move date parsing part in parsers.py and consumers.py to date_util.py
 -   https://stackoverflow.com/questions/14259852/how-to-identify-image-receive-in-c-store-as-result-of-a-c-move-query
 -   https://www.yergler.net/2009/09/27/nested-formsets-with-django/